 Why are SIM free phones more expensive?

-SIM free phones are often much more expensive than phones sold on contract, with flagship phones costing £500 or more.
+SIM free phones have a higher price up front than phones sold on contract, with flagship phones costing £500 or more.
 In contrast, the same phone might cost nothing up front on a monthly contract.
 This is because your network is spreading the cost of the phone across your monthly bill for the length of your contract.
-This reduces your up-front expenses, but often raises the price marginally in the long run.
+This reduces your up-front expenses, but often raises the price in the long run.

 Shop Sim Free Phones >